Angela Scanlon

 Angela Marie Scanlon (born 29 December 1983) is an Irish television presenter and broadcaster for RTÉ and the BBC.
 She initially broadcast on Irish television, presenting a number of programmes on RTÉ including the documentary Oi Ginger! in 2014.

 Since 2016, she has appeared as a reporter on The One Show, and presented in the absence of Alex Jones.
-She undertook her first role on a major British show as a co-host of Robot Wars with Dara Ó Briain in 2016.
+She undertook her first role on a major British show as a co-host of Robot Wars with Dara Ó Briain (2016–2018).

+In 2023 she was a contestant on the twenty-first series of Strictly Come Dancing, partnered with professional dancer Carlos Gu and finishing in sixth place.

 Early life

-Angela Scanlon was born in Ratoath, County Meath, Ireland.
+Scanlon was born in Ratoath, County Meath, Ireland.
 Her father worked in construction and her mother worked in administration.
 She has three sisters.
 She attended school in Dunshaughlin, Meath.
 Scanlon then went on to study business at Technological University Dublin (TU Dublin).
 After graduating, she travelled for a period of time, including six months in New York (where she worked in an Irish pub), in Australia, and South East Asia.
 Scanlon planned to set up a fashion shop upon returning to Ireland.

 Career

 Scanlon has worked as a stylist and a journalist, before moving into television.
 She wrote for Tatler, Grazia, Company, U Magazine, and Sunday Times Style magazine.
-She also writes the column "Out of the Closet" for the Irish Independents Weekend magazine.
-She has been featured in magazines including Vogue, Elle Japan, Sunday Times Style, Company and TWIN.
+She also wrote the column "Out of the Closet" for the Irish Independents Weekend magazine.

-In 2001, Scanlon was a dancer with the O'Shea Irish Dance Company and appeared in the Irish Thunder show at Busch Gardens Williamsburg in Virginia, USA.

 In 2012, The Irish Times described Scanlon as one of "10 Irish Instagrammers You Need to Follow".
 Scanlon was named as the "one to watch" by Vogue in 2013, and was cited in The Observer's regular Why We're Watching feature as the UK's new onscreen fashion queen.
 The Daily Telegraph also commended Scanlon's talents in Who's That Girl.
 In 2013, she fronted a campaign for Louis Vuitton.

 After working on fashion shows Xposé and Off the Rails for RTÉ and on Channel 4's Sunday Brunch, Scanlon went on to join RTÉ's The Movie Show as a reporter, and on The Love Clinic in 2012.
-In 2013 and 2014, she appeared on the popular The Saturday Night Show with host Brendan O'Connor.
+In 2013 and 2014, she appeared on The Saturday Night Show with host Brendan O'Connor.

-Scanlon joined the panel of Next Week's News in February 2014 and also put together a Yahoo!
+Scanlon joined the panel of RTÉ's Next Week's News in February 2014.
+She also put together a Yahoo!
 12-part series Work the Look demonstrating how to pull off key essential looks.

 Her first major documentary Oi Ginger! was broadcast in 2014.
 Angela Scanlon: Full Frontal was her follow-up series airing in October 2014, addressing subjects sometimes considered taboo.
 Scanlon was featured on Republic of Telly's Ginger is the New Black in October 2014.